jmanthony3/Archimedes/docs/class/engr-704-001-partial-differential-equations/finite-element-method.md

 # Finite Element Method

+!!! note
+    For more information on applying #FEM, see the [course notes](../engr-705-001-finite-element-analysis.md) on *ENGR 705: Finite Element Analysis*.

 Sometimes called the #Variational-Formulation.
 Often used when needing to minimize the free energy in systems.
 However, this method differs from what we have learned: